spencer516/ember-cli-deploy-zookeeper/README.md

 }
 ```

+### connectionTimeout

+Unofortunately, the underlying Zookeeper Library does not signal when the attempt to connect has resulted in an error.
+Instead, the library will continue to try to reconnect indefinitely.
+This will cancel attempts to connect after a given period of time.

+*Default:* 2000

 ## Activation

 As well as uploading a file to Zookeeper, *ember-cli-deploy-zookeeper* has the ability to mark a revision of a deployed file as `current`.
 This is most commonly used in the [lightning method of deployment][1] whereby an index.html file is pushed to Zookeeper and then served to the user by a web server.
 The web server could be configured to return any existing revision of the index.html file as requested by a query parameter.
 However, the revision marked as the currently `active` revision would be returned if no query paramter is present.
 For more detailed information on this method of deployment please refer to the [ember-cli-deploy-lightning-pack README][1].